stanislavkozlovski/python_wow/python_wow_TO_DO_list.md

 - [x] Add Potions to the game
 - [x] Create a spell_dots DB table and load dot information from there.
 Somehow link that table to paladin_spells_template
 - [x] Add DoTs to the game
+- [x] Move the logic that checks if a player can learn a new spell into it's own method!
+- [x] Move the logic that checks if a monster is dead in combat.py to a separate function.
+This will fix a bug where if a monster dies from a DoT, the loot is not shown after the player enters a command.
+- [x] Move the logic that checks for buff's/dot's expiry in the start/end turn method of LivingEntity to their own methods.

 # Low Priority TODOs
 - Add more monsters and subzones